Azure-Samples/azure-spring-apps-multi-zone/README.md

 - Create Bicep templates for the same setup (in progress)
 - Make the database interchangeable for other types of databases (Cosmos DB as a first candidate)
-- Currently the apps in Azure Spring Apps are based on the Spring Petclinic sample, these apps should be better configurable.

 ## Resources